Steelhead are one of America’s most popular game fish. They taste delicious, can grow very large and are fierce fighters on the rod.

 Of course, many paths lead to the spawn, which is why there are so many steelhead fishing opportunities in America.

-Most fish will choose the tops of riffles to build their nests in.
-These provide plenty of oxygenated water for the eggs, and the often connected deeper and calmer pools offer the perfect resting place for new arriving steelhead or post-spawn fish that need to refill their energy.
+These provide plenty of oxygenated water for the eggs, and the often connected deeper and calmer pools offer the perfect resting place for newly arrived steelhead or pre-spawn fish that need to charge their energy reserves for the coming spawn.

 What Depth Do Steelhead Spawn at?